bg-write/chatGPT-cheatsheet/README.md

 4. Push your changes to your forked repository.
 5. Open a pull request to this repository.

 Your pull request will be reviewed and merged if it meets our guidelines and standards.
-Thank you for contributing to our project!
+Thank you for contributing to our project.

 #### Code of Conduct